 About Us

-The Massachusetts Wildlife Climate Action Tool is designed to inform and inspire local action to protect the Commonwealth’s natural resources in a changing climate.
-It was developed for local decision-makers, conservation practitioners, large landowners, and community leaders across the state.
+The Climate Action Tool is designed to inform and inspire local action to protect the natural resources of the northeastern U.S. from a changing climate.
+It was developed for local decision-makers, conservation practitioners, large landowners, and community leaders, originally in Massachusetts but, due to broad interest, expanded a decade later across the region.

 With this tool, you can:

-1. access information on climate change impacts and vulnerability of species and habitats, as well as
+1. access information on climate change impacts and vulnerability of species and habitats, especially fish and wildlife species inhabiting coasts, forests, and wetlands, as well as

-This tool was developed in partnership by the Massachusetts Division of Fisheries & Wildlife, the University of Massachusetts-Amherst, the Department of Interior’s Northeast Climate Science Center, and the U.S. Geological Survey’s Massachusetts Cooperative Fish and Wildlife Research Unit.
+The 2025 expansion of the CAT was accomplished by the Northeast Climate Adaptation Science Center and the University of Massachusetts Amherst (UMass) Center for Agriculture, Food, and the Environment.
+This tool was initially developed in partnership by the Massachusetts Division of Fisheries & Wildlife, UMass, the Northeast Climate Science Center, and the U.S. Geological Survey’s Massachusetts Cooperative Fish and Wildlife Research Unit.

 You can learn more about using the tool in our User Guide.